KrishanuSinha/AIE-Assignments/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.

+   Of course!
+Object-oriented programming is a way of writing computer programs by organizing data and the code that works on that data into "objects."

+     Imagine objects as containers that hold both data, like a person's name or age, and the code that can perform actions with that data, like displaying the person's information or updating their age.

+     Objects: Objects are like containers that hold both data and the code that works on that data.
+For example, a "car" object could hold data like its color, make, and model, along with code to start the engine or change the speed.

+     Classes: Classes are like blueprints for creating objects.
+They define what data an object can hold (attributes) and what actions it can perform (methods).
+Going back to the car example, a "Car" class would define what data a car object should have (color, make, model) and what actions it can do (start engine, change speed).

+     Inheritance: Inheritance allows one class to inherit attributes and methods from another class.
+This helps in reusing code and organizing objects in a hierarchy.
+For instance, a "SUV" class can inherit from the "Car" class, gaining all the attributes and methods of a car while adding its own specific features.

+     Encapsulation: Encapsulation means bundling the data (attributes) and the methods (functions) that operate on the data together within a class.
+This helps in keeping the code organized and prevents outside interference with the object's data.

+     Polymorphism: Polymorphism allows objects of different classes to be treated as objects of a common superclass.
+This means that a method can work on different types of objects, providing flexibility and extensibility in the code.

+     In summary, object-oriented programming is a way of structuring code by creating objects that contain both data and the code to work on that data.
+It helps in organizing code, reusing components, and making programs more flexible and easier to maintain.

     - Aspect Tested: A type of definition to object-oriented programming was provided which I don't think would have benefitted a novice or a complete beginner.
 When trying to explain the concept, it would certainly benefit to explain with a real life example.
 None of the above was provided.

 2. Read the following paragraph and provide a concise summary of the key points…